does-not-equal/py_projects/README.md

 # py_projects

-This is my git page for current or future proects.
+This is my git page for current or future projects.